HubSpot/hubspot-cli/packages/local-serverless-server/README.md

 ### Mocked Data
 Some of the data that is passed to the serverless function context is mocked.
 Specifically the `contact` and `limits` properties.
-It is possible to modify the mocked data values by setting values within the `environment` property of the `serverless.json` file.
+It is possible to modify the mocked data by setting values for specific variables within a `.env` file within the `.functions` folder.

-The environment variables to use to modify the data are:
+The variables used to modify the data are:

 ```
 HUBSPOT_LIMITS_TIME_REMAINING       // default: 600000